Win Your Case With an Experienced Truck Accident Lawyer

 What many people do not realize is that a trucking company may also have acted improperly in its own right, giving rise to a separate direct liability claim against the company.
 Examples include negligent hiring, failure to properly train, and disregard of safety regulations.

-Our Truck Accident Lawyers in Manchester, NH Hold Careless Drivers and Trucking Companies Accountable
+Our Truck Accident Lawyers in Manchester, Nh Hold Careless Drivers and Trucking Companies Accountable

 Professional truck drivers and their employers want to be viewed as safety-conscious, even when that is not the case.
 Attorney John Kenison will fight to hold all responsible parties liable.
 Contact our office for help with your trucking accident injury.